brandonjschwartz/engineering-website/_posts/design_is_crap.md

 # Design is CRAP
-## - design principles for programmers
+## - Design principles for programmers
 ### by Chris Lemcke

 # Why you need to know it.